Quinn, South Dakota

-Quinn is a town in Pennington County, South Dakota, United States.
+Quinn is a town on U.S. Route 14 in Pennington County, South Dakota, United States.
 The population was 63 at the 2020 census.
-The town is the home of the Badlands Observatory, located in the former community hospital, built in 1950.
+Asteroid 107561 Quinn is named for the town, which is the home of the Badlands Observatory, located in the former community hospital.

 History

 Quinn was laid out in 1907.
 The town was named for Michael Quinn, a local rancher.
 A post office called Quinn has been in operation since 1907.
 Quinn Methodist Church is on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.16 sqmi, all land.